kariemoorman/kariemoorman.github.io/_posts/2023-03-13-privacy-security-iot.markdown

 <div class='brand'><a href='https://proton.me/mail'>ProtonMail</a></div>

-ProtonMail is a private email service developed and maintained by [Proton][proton].
-Proton is an open-source company created by former scientists at [CERN][cern] who believe that trust is earned through transparency.
+ProtonMail is a private email service developed and maintained by <a href='https://proton.me'>Proton</a>.
+Proton is an open-source company created by former scientists at <a href='https://home.cern/'>CERN</a> who believe that trust is earned through transparency.
 All the source code used in Proton's applications is public and freely available for inspection.
 For Proton, privacy and security come first.

 ProtonMail uses open source, independently audited end-to-end and zero-access encryption to secure email communications at rest and in-transit.
 Even Proton itself can't read your emails.
-Learn more about Proton's privacy and security promise [here][protonsecurity].
+Learn more about Proton's privacy and security promise <a href='https://proton.me/mail/security'>here</a>.

 ProtonMail offers both free and paid service tiers.
 For free, users are afforded an email address with MFA, up to 150 messages per day, encrypted file share via ProtonDrive, a medium-speed VPN connection via ProtonVPN, a privacy-preserving calendar via ProtonCalendar, and 1GB of total storage space.
 For a \$4 USD per month, Proton affords users 10 email addresses, each with unlimited messages, a custom email domain, 20 calendars with calendar sharing, and 15 GB total storage.
 If needed, Proton offers at \$10 USD per month an even broader service plan.
-Learn more about ProtonMail pricing options [here][protonmailsubscriptions].
+Learn more about ProtonMail pricing options <a href='https://proton.me/mail/pricing'>here</a>.

 <h4>Quick Comparison</h4>